netguru/nodejs-recruitment-task/movie/README.md

 #### OMDB_API_KEY

-`OMDb API The Open Movie Database` is a free API where you can search for movie information.
+`OMDb API The Open Movie Database` is a free API service where you can search for movie information.
 To be able to pull data from their database, you need an API Key that authorized you to get a movie data in their platform.
-You can create your own API Key in [here](https://omdbapi.com/apikey.aspx).
+You can create your own API Key [here](https://omdbapi.com/apikey.aspx).

 ## Running Tests